MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 ## Taxonomy

-Ground rules set, here I will go into the details of setting up a classification system.
-However, before that, I have to explain how I use my time tracker so you can better understand my design decisions.
+With ground rules set, let's dive into the details of setting up a classification system.
+Before that though, I have to explain how I use my time tracker so you can better understand my design decisions.
 My goal is to write 2 to 4 letters into the `description` box and select one of the suggested entries.
 Fortunately, this search takes into account all fields: `project`, `category`, `description`, and even `tags`.
 Yet, there is a limit of available suggestions (for Clockify it's last 250 unique entries from the previous 60 days, which for me translates roughly to a week of data).
 After taking all of this into account, entries should repeat as much as possible but also be distinguishable from each other for a quick search.

 ![Example of autocomplete](/images/intro-to-time-tracking/autocomplete.png)